bsaff/solace/DISCUSSION.md

 ---

 # Product Thoughts
-* **Trust** is the most important factor for patients; they can be in an extremely vulnerable, and need expertise, experience, and compassion.
+* **Trust** is the one of the most important factor for patients in advocate selection; they are vulnerable, and need someone with expertise, experience, and compassion to help them through their medical journey.
   * Trust communicated via `yearsOfExperience` and listed **specialties**.
+  * An advocate's personality or helping style could be an interesting thing to model and represent to users.
 * **Specialty overload**: future iterations should emphasize **primary specialties** to ease user's decision making.

 ---